Deepblue129/graceful-console/README.md

 ## Code Example

-The new scribe gives you more control.
+The new console gives you more control.
 More colors.
 Line Numbers.
 Sorting.
 Etc...
 Contribute!

 ```javascript
 // Set a global variable called scribe